vuittont60/shardeum-docs/docs/faqs/shardeum-sphinx.md

 ## I found some bugs on Shardeum Explorer.
 How do we report it?

-Please use this form to report bugs when you face any issues on Liberty so our developers can look into it for improvement opportunities : https://github.com/Shardeum/shardeum-bug-reporting
+Please use this form to report bugs when you face any issues on Sphinx so our developers can look into it for improvement opportunities : https://github.com/Shardeum/shardeum-bug-reporting

-## What is the use of the faucet and testnet $SHM coins on Liberty?
+## What is the use of the faucet and testnet $SHM coins on Sphinx?

 SHM is the network coin like ETH for Ethereum.
-SHM is used to pay the gas fees when you transact on the network for developing dApps and transferring some coins to your friends/community members during alphanet.
-You simply have to add Liberty network to your wallets like MetaMask and receive 100 testnet $SHM by following the [instructions](https://docs.shardeum.org/faucet/claim).
+SHM is used to pay the gas fees when you transact on the network for developing dApps and transferring tokens.
+You simply have to add Sphinx network to your wallets like MetaMask and receive 100 testnet $SHM by following the [instructions](https://docs.shardeum.org/faucet/claim).
 As mentioned before developers may qualify for grants while community members will stand a chance to qualify for rewards/airdrops from dApp projects in the future for helping them to stress test their projects.
 In order to take part in testing out such dApps, $SHM can be very useful to pay transaction fees to carry out a transaction.

 ## How to find which projects are building on Sphinx so I can consider interacting with their interfaces and stand a chance to earn rewards in the future?